-Objectives: These include one or more of the following -
+Objectives: These include one or more of the following:

-to acquire concentrated preliminary training for a career in a specialty of medicine; to experience a different pattern of health care delivery to that practised in Australia; to obtain experience which may influence subsequent career orientation; to correct deficiencies perceived by students in their undergraduate program; to obtain a short introduction to research methods and philosophy.
+to develop basic knowledge and skills in Medicine and/or Surgery; to acquire concentrated preliminary training for a career in a specialty of medicine; to experience a different pattern of health care delivery to that practised in Australia; to obtain experience which may influence subsequent career orientation; to correct deficiencies perceived by students in their undergraduate program; to obtain a short introduction to research methods and philosophy.

 Students who have successfully completed Terms 5.1 to 5.4 arrange a personal program of work for Term 5.5.
-This may include work in any school or department within the Faculty; at a hospital or medical institution either in Australia or in another country; or with a medical practitioner either in Australia or in another country.
-The program must be approved by the Dean prior to the commencement of the term and students must produce a report at the end of the Elective Term.
+Students who have not attained a credit level of performance in the clinical component of the 80.400 Integrated Clinical Studies examinations must undertake work in an area within Medicine and/or Surgery approved by the Schools of Medicine and Surgery.
+Those who have attained a credit level in that examination may develop a proposal to work in any school or department within the Faculty; at a hospital or medical institution either in Australia or in another country; or with a medical practitioner either in Australia or in another country.
+The program must be approved by the Dean prior to the commencement of the term and students must produce a report at the end of the Elective Term